- Vermont in Winter: Things to Do & Places to Visit (2024) ❄️ - November 28, 2023

 First up is none other than Killington!
 It’s one of the most popular day trips from Burlington VT in the winter because Killington is known for its skiing opportunities.
 The drive to Killington is reasonably short, only taking about an hour and a half.
 Plus, the road is pretty scenic along the way!

-Once you’re in Killington, there are lots to do.
+Once you’re in Killington, there are lots of fun things to do.
 Of course, the most popular activity is to head to Killington Resort, where you can go skiing, snow tubing, ice skating, or even go snowboarding and cross-country skiing.
 This is more of a winter activity, though!

 If you’re visiting during a different time of the year, don’t fret.
 Killington is filled with excellent hiking trails (like the Thundering Falls Trail), one of Vermont’s state parks: Gifford Woods State Parks, and there are also outdoor adventure centers that are tons of fun for kids.